-Every time a PC is switched on the Basic Input Output System, BIOS needs to be configured before the operating system is started.
-It’s necessary among other things to detect new hardware introduced in the system, for example an additional hard disk drive or a new screen.
+Every time a PC is switched on the BIOS needs to be configured before the operating system is started.
+It’s necessary to detect new hardware introduced in the system, for example an additional hard disk drive.
 It takes time, but is crucial, at least in applications like desktops and servers.

 When it comes to embedded applications it’s often another thing.